hominidae/InsectsArctic/README.md

 Currently, it's not functional unless you download the BOLD public data for Nunavut.
 I haven't uploaded the script for turning BOLD public data into something useful yet.
 But it will occur later once I'm done working with the BOLD data I've helped contribute to.
 That's the Data.7z file, which contains sanitized data that is expected to be high quality, and free of many common errors.

+Before that happens though, I need to perform a unit test on the VennDiagram data to confirm it's actually doing what I intended it to.

 ## Process the combined Data.7z data
 004_OwnDataOnly.R processes the data from Data.7z